-9. Click More to display all the grouping options for Class.
+9. Select the Group on Class row in the Group, Sort, and Total section and click More to display all the grouping options for Class.
 Click the drop-down list for the "by entire value" option and switch it to the "by first character" option.
 Click your mouse pointer anywhere on the report to apply this change.